Zugamifk/araci/Ideas.md

 Araci's village is attacked by a mysterious group of armed men.
 They kill everyone, and in the opening scene, execute Araci.
 Luckily, Araci doesn't die.
 A stranger finds him and tends his wounds, saving his life.
 The stranger informs Araci that the men were demon hunters, bandits who search for places where demons are found and terrorize and plunder everything in their path.
 Their leader is an infamous warrior, and he is the one who conducted the execution on Araci.
 The stranger tells Araci he was one a close acquaintance of the leader, and knows him and his motivations well.
 He asks Araci if he wants vengeance, and gives Araci his sword, telling him where he thinkgs the leader will go next.

 Ultimately, Araci never finds the leader though he may run into some of the other demon hunters.
 Each defeated demon hunter drops a clue about their leader and who he is.
 Once Araci has killed each of the demon hunters at least once and collected all of the clues, an event occurs in the present day where old Araci finally makes a connection and discovers who the leader is.
 He is someone Araci is acquainted with in the present day.
 A final confrontation between them should happen in the present day.

+# Mystery Trails

+A series of clues lead to mysterious treasures throughout the world.
+Each clue is a scroll with either an image or text describing the location of the next clue.
+At the end of each trail is a special reward, along with a clue about the location of the start of each of the other trails.
+Each clue describes a unique landmark or object and the clue will always be under it, although the meaning of "under" may be used in a very broad way.
+Some examples of clues:
+* A large outcropping extending over a cliff.
+The treasure lies at the base of the cliff.
+* A tree with a unique shape.
+The clue is buried in a cleft in the tree.
+* A unique enemy.
+The clue is dropped to the ground when the enemy is killed.
+* A large boulder.
+The clue is underneath the boulder.
+Possible also buried in the ground.
+* A circle of trees.
+The clue is buried in the center of the circle.
+* A Large banner.
+The treasure is held by an enemy who also carries the banner.
+* A coat of arms.
+The treasure is sealed in a tomb bearing the coat of arms.
+*